 Both above sectors are doing well for EV enhancement or to increase the usage of an electric vehicle, but the main issue which rises is :

 EV Charging Infrastructure in India is not in good amount.
-There are not as many charging stations as there are fuel stations.
+As of now there are not as many charging stations as there are fuel stations.
 This makes a negative impact on the buyers of EV.
 If India wants to fulfill the vision of FAME 2 2030, then they need to focus on charging infrastructure as same as on electric vehicle production.

 Right now there are very few charging stations that are there in India and this makes it very difficult for buyers to choose EV.
 As there competitor(combustion engine vehicles) is having plenty of fuel stations, but there are very few charging stations for electric vehicles.